Flight 105 UFO sighting: Sighting

 At 9:04 p.m.
 MST, United Airlines Flight 105, served by a Douglas DC-3, took off from Boise, Idaho, bound for Pendleton, Oregon.
 In a sign of the times, as the plane departed, the Boise tower jokingly suggested to "be on the lookout for 'flying saucers.

 Eight minutes into the flight, as the airliner was flying "roughly into the sunset", First Officer Ralph Stevens saw what he thought were one or more approaching aircraft in the twilight sky.
 He responded by blinking the landing lights of the DC-3 and alerting his co-pilot, Captain E. J. Smith.
 The two men saw four or five objects, which they would later describe as "flat and circular".
 Smith would tell the Associated Press that they were "bigger than aircraft", but would say to United Press that because of the objects' positions relative to the airliner, "we can't say anything about their shape except that they were thin and were smooth on the botton [sic] and rough appearing on the top.
 We can't say for sure if they were saucer-like, oval or anything else about their size."
 One was larger than the others, and they were flying in a "loose formation".
 The objects disappeared, only to be replaced by four more.

 The DC-3 followed the objects for 10 to 15 minutes, or about 45 mi.
 Smith and Stevens radioed the tower in Ontario, Oregon, as well as another United flight flying east in the area.
 Neither sighted the objects.
-They called stewardess Marty Morrow, who was in the cabin of the airliner.
+They called flight attendant Marty Morrow, who was in the cabin of the airliner.
 She did corroborate what they had seen.
 The eight passengers did not see the objects, but Smith would attribute this to the objects' positions "mostly dead ahead of us and off the bow".
 Smith and Stevens were never able to catch up to the objects, which eventually either sped off or disintegrated.